 The cost of education is expected to rise every year for the foreseeable future, so it is more important than ever to make smart financial plans for your children’s post-secondary education.
 This advice is even more notable for senior citizens who still have kids to look after.
 Luckily, there are tools that you can use to help them.
 This guide will give you some pointers.
 Also if you live in London, Ontario, try not to take out payday loans in London, ON to pay for school.
 There are some other ways to increase your income such as self-employment.
 Nevertheless, this is not blanket advice, as you might have your reasons.

-All you need is a social insurance number each for you and the child, and it can be opened as soon as they are born.
+All you need is a social insurance number each for you and the child.
+The plan can be opened as soon as they are born.
 Any given individual can be the beneficiary of up to $50,000 in RESP funds, enough to cover a few years of tuition, and this allowance can be spread across any number of RESPs.
-For example, a child’s parents and grandparents could each open a RESP for him, spreading the cost around.
-There is no annual limit to how much you can pay into a RESP, so it is a great place to put windfall income .
+For example, a child’s parents and grandparents could each open an RESP for him, spreading the cost around.
+There is no annual limit to how much you can pay into an RESP, so it is a great place to put windfall income.

 Blood relatives are defined here as children, grandchildren, and siblings.
 Earnings on the plan can be shared, and government grants allocated as you wish.
 An individual plan is more flexible, in that it can be opened for any one person you want, even non-relatives.
 In fact, you could even open an individual RESP for yourself if you plan to return to school in the future.

-Finally, group plans work a little differently, and tend to have more rules attached.
-They pool money among a group of children, and tend to require regular fixed deposits from members.
-You should only invest in this type of plan if you are sure that your beneficiary will go to college, because otherwise, your money is probably lost.
+Group plans work a little differently and tend to have more rules attached.
+They pool money among a group of children and tend to require regular fixed deposits from members.
+You should only invest in this type of plan if you are sure that your beneficiary will go to college because otherwise, your money is probably lost.
 RESPs vary from institution to institution, so you should definitely shop around.

 Ask about any applicable fees for managing your investment or withdrawing money, and find out whether it requires regular fixed investments or an initial lump sum.
-You should also find out which post-secondary education options count in order for your RESP to pay out.
+You should also find out which post-secondary education options matter.
 Some financial institutions are stricter than others.
 Finally, learn what happens if you need to cancel your RESP.
 Not all beneficiaries will end up in post-secondary education, so find out what happens to your deposits.
 On a lighter note, your young millennials and Gen Zs require financial advice so they have a good understanding of education funding and the importance of maximizing various opportunities to make your effort fulfilling.
 They might even learn how to build a personal brand from an early stage.

 The RESP can hold up to $50,000, but you don’t necessarily have to raise all of that money yourself.
 The Canadian government has programs designed to top up your post-secondary education fund.
 The most widely available of these is the Canada Education Savings Grant, or CESG, available up until the end of the calendar year in which the beneficiary turns 17.

 No matter how high your income is, you qualify to receive the assistance.
-You can apply to receive this by submitting a form through your RESP provider.
+You can apply for this by submitting a form through your RESP provider.
 Once approved, the grant pays 20 cents into the RESP for every dollar you contribute, up to a limit of $500 per year and $7200 lifetime.
 For families on lower incomes, the grant on the first $500 deposited each year is increased.
-For children born into lower income families after 2003, a Canada Learning Bond of up to $2000 is available.
+For children born into lower-income families after 2003, a Canada Learning Bond of up to $2000 is available.